 Now, these are absolutely not necessary if you’re just starting out as they aren’t exactly cheap.
 But if you ever want to elevate your content to the next level, they’re definitely worth the investment.

-Good lighting can make a shit phone camera look like it’s twice it’s worth.
+Good lighting can make a shit phone camera, webcam, or digital camera look like it’s twice it’s worth.
 So imagine what it can do to a decent one!

 These might require a bit of fiddling around to get the perfect lighting angles, but there are plenty of photography guides online to help you figure this out.

-You can get a pretty decent set up going for around 50$, so if you can’t afford any of the top phones and cameras mentioned above, this could be exactly what you need.
+So if you can’t afford any of the top cameras mentioned above or the better lights below, this could be exactly what you need.

 Tripods & Remotes